pinkforest/pinkforest/2025-01-25-slabbable.md

 I could probably improve ramp-up / down memory usage but I rather just bound the maximum to optimize my use-scenarios.

 In server programing I typically like to make it easily able to calculate total resource usage.

+Also in general Vec is best used with_capacity(x) as re-allocation can be somewhat slower.

+As an example just how slow vec-re-alloc can be compared to using with_capacity see benchmarking in my [codex-percent crate](https://crates.io/crates/codex-percent) and how close it comes to static pseudo-const-vec (a bit like [heapless](https://docs.rs/heapless) Vec).

 ## Obligatory Support my Work Msg